backstage/backstage/docs/api/utility-apis.md

 The indirection provided by Utility APIs also makes it straightforward to test components that depend on APIs, and to provide a standard common development environment for plugins.
-A proper test wrapper with mocked API implementations is not yet ready, but it will provided as a part of `@backstage/test-utils`.
+A proper test wrapper with mocked API implementations is not yet ready, but it will be provided as a part of `@backstage/test-utils`.
 It will provide mocked variants of APIs, with additional methods for asserting a component's interaction with the API.

 The common development environment for plugins is included in